UFMG-Autobotz/Autobotz-Simulator/CONTRIBUTING.md

 If the resources already available are not enough for your application or if you are beginning a new project, you can add new files to improve the Autobotz Simulator.
 To do so, please follow the instructions presented here.

+## How to help

+You can also go to the repository issues to see what needs to be done if you are looking for ways to help improve the Autobotz Simulator.

 ## Choosing the directory

 The name of the subdirectories should give you a hint of its content, but, if it's not clear for you where to save your work, see the `README.md` of each subdirectory.